 This feature may be temporarily limited or inactive until it is enabled with a future software update for vehicles manufactured as of approximately October 2022.

 Depending on market region, vehicle configuration, options purchased, and software version, your vehicle may not be equipped with Autopark.

-Autopark uses data from the cameras and ultrasonic sensors and GPS to simplify parking on public roads by maneuvering Model Y into parallel and perpendicular parking spaces.
+Autopark uses data to simplify parking on public roads by maneuvering Model Y into parallel and perpendicular parking spaces.

 Autopark detects potential parking spaces based on the following parameters:

 - Your driving speed must be below 8 mph (13 km/h).
 If driving too fast, Autopark may not be able to accurately detect your desired parking space.

 - The parking space must be at least 7.2 feet (2.2 meters) wide.

 - The parking space must have at least three visible lines for the vehicle to park into, such as parking lines, road markings, or distinct curbs.
 Autopark may not work in a garage, for example, without three visible parking lines.

 - Autopark may not work with textured road surfaces such as cobblestone or brick.